Constitutional Court of Thailand: Court rules that the monarchy reform is to overthrow the state and the monarchy

 On 10 November 2021, the court ruled that Arnon, Panupong, and Panusaya of the 2020–2021 Thai protests' 10-point call for reforms of the monarchy in 'Thammasat will not tolerate' rally on 10 August 2020 aimed to overthrow the state and the monarchy in their speeches.
 The court ordered them and other protest groups to end all monarchy reform movements.
 The petition was filed by Natthaporn Toprayoon on 3 September 2020.

-The court explained that such demands were an “abuse of the rights and freedoms and harmed the state’s security”, but the court did not enforce a punishment on them, ruling on the constitutionality of their demands.
+The court explained that such demands were an "abuse of the rights and freedoms and harmed the state's security", but the court did not enforce a punishment on them, ruling on the constitutionality of their demands.
 Three protest leaders deny seeking to overthrow the monarchy.
 Evidence submitted by the defence was not examined by the court.
 Their lawyer and Panusaya walked out of the middle of hearing.
 The court also rules that sovereign power belongs to the monarchy not the people.

-Sunai Phasuk of Human Rights Watch described the ruling as “essentially a judicial coup” that could escalate more legal cases against protesters, possibility a treason.
+Sunai Phasuk of Human Rights Watch described the ruling as "essentially a judicial coup" that could escalate more legal cases against protesters, possibility treason.
 This could lead to an end to Thailand's constitutional monarchy rule and replacing with absolute monarchy.
 Jonathan Head of BBC described this ruling forcefully shuts down any room in Thailand for public discussion of the monarchy, but private discussion and social media discussion will continue on, regardless of the government efforts to stop.
 It was seen as another politicised intervention on the side of conservatives, royalists, by the independent court.

-On 11 November 2021, the Court website was hacked.
+On 11 November 2021, the court website was hacked.
 Its homepage was renamed to the Kangaroo Court and a YouTube video of a song, Guillotine (It goes Yah) by Death Grips.

 Same sex marriage

-In 2021, the Court ruled that Section 1448 of the Civil and Commercial Code interpreting marriages as only between women and men is constitutional, but after the release of full ruling, one phrase mentioned that members of the LGBTQ community cannot reproduce, as it is against nature, and they are unlike other animals with unusual behaviours or physical characteristics.
-The text were deemed by some as sexist and politically incorrect.
+In 2021, the court ruled that Section 1448 of the Civil and Commercial Code interpreting marriages as only between women and men is constitutional.
+The full text of the ruling says that members of the LGBTQ community cannot reproduce, as it is against nature, and that they are no different from other animals with unusual behaviours or physical characteristics.
+The text was deemed by some as sexist, politically incorrect and demeaning.

+Prayut's term limit

+According to the 2017 constitution, the position of prime minister has a term limit of eight years.
+On 30 September 2022, the court ruled 6–3 that this term limit was counted from when the constitution was promulgated, which allowed Prayut Chan-o-cha to remain prime minister despite having held the position since coming to power in the 2014 coup.